simul/simul.github.io/unity/Sky.md

 To select a sky keyframe, click on it in the timeline; to select the overall sky properties, click "Sky" on the left of the timeline.

+Read more about editing the Sky Layer or Sky Keyframes on [The Sky Sequencer Page](http://docs.simul.co/reference/man_8_sequencer.html).

 Sky properties can be set using ***trueSKY.SetSkyFloat*** and ***trueSKY.GetSkyFloat***.
 These are the properties that can be set:

 **LatitudeRadians:** Latitude, in radians.